 - Team-building: Some cultures – like the United States – are individualistic, and people want to go it alone.
 Other cultures value cooperation within or among other teams.
 Team-building issues can become more problematic as teams are comprised of people from a mix of these cultural types.
 Effective cross-cultural team-building is essential to benefiting from the potential advantages of cultural diversity in the workplace

 - Time: Cultures differ in how they view time.
 For example, they differ in the balance between work and family life, and the workplace mix between work and social behavior.
 Other differences include the perception of overtime, or even the exact meaning of a deadline.
 Different perceptions of time can cause a great misunderstanding and mishap in the workplace, especially with scheduling and deadlines.
 Perceptions of time underscore the importance of cultural diversity in the workplace, and how it can impact everyday work.

 - Calendars: The business world generally runs on the western secular year, beginning with January 1 and ending with December 31.
 However, many cultures use other calendars to determine holidays such as New Years or specific holy days.
 For example, Eastern Orthodox Christians celebrate Christmas on a different day from western Christians.
 For Muslims, Friday is a day for prayer.
 Jews observe holidays ranging from Rosh Hashanah to Yom Kippur.
 These variations affect the workplace as people require time off to observe their holidays.
-A cultural calendar is a helpful tool to ensure meetings are successful, and deadlines are met.

 So how does one develop cultural competence?
 Be sure to enjoy part 2 of this article, featured in our next newsletter.
 We’ll explore strategies, skills and techniques for helping people develop cultural competence.